tarunsharma1/saliency_metrics/README.md

 # saliency_metrics

 Metrics for comparing two salience maps or two fixation maps.
-These metrics are implemented in https://github.com/cvzoya/saliency/tree/master/code_forMetrics .
-This is just a reimplementation in python.
+These metrics are implemented in matlab here https://github.com/cvzoya/saliency/tree/master/code_forMetrics .
+This is just a reimplementation of the metrics in python.
 The salience benchmark (in matlab) and this code produce the same measures for the same set of inputs.